fractus-io/spring-tutorial/PITCHME.md

 * Module 5: Spring Framework MVC
 * Module 6: Spring Framework Remoting
 * Module 7: Design Patterns with Spring Framework

 ---

-### Story

-Singleton ensures that only one(single) object can be created from the class.

----